itsbeyondhelp/BankAtm/ReadMe.md

 You can open your own accounts to keep your money in or use one of the default accounts Feel free to clone and learn what I did or add features of your own

+I did not include the test package for this project